Simon-Charest/manitou/README.md

 4. Inserts this data into a local [SQLite](https://en.wikipedia.org/wiki/SQLite) database file (i.e., data/output/db.sqlite), as [NoSQL](https://en.wikipedia.org/wiki/NoSQL) documents;
 5. Which can then be used by solutions such as [Power BI](https://en.wikipedia.org/wiki/Microsoft_Power_BI).

+To do:
+- The solution should include a web API access to live data with secure authentication (i.e., OAuth 2.0);
+- The solution data should be segregated (i.e. one database per customer) and fully accessible by its owner, in order to comply with the [Act to modernize legislative provisions as regards the protection of personal information](http://assnat.qc.ca/en/travaux-parlementaires/projets-loi/projet-loi-64-42-1.html), which will come into force on 2023-09-22, in the province of Quebec;
+- The solution should include a reporting module (i.e., Power BI);
+- The solution's data export module must be live (i.e., based on a replication of the production database, via a queuing mechanism), recurring and automatic.

 ## Flowchart
 ```mermaid
 flowchart TD